Here, we've put together a Splurge/Save list of kitchen tools, along with reasons and recommendations.

 Even if you only bake occasionally, get decent bakeware.
 You'll be glad you did.
 And the best news of all is that you don't have to spend a ton, even for the good stuff.

 Cake Pan: Fat Daddio's 8-inch Round.
 This is a great cake pan, recommended and used by professional pastry chefs.
 It made a huge difference in the quality of my cakes when I started using it.
 Drawback: The perfectly straight sides make these pans un-stackable, so they'll take up a good amount of room in your cupboard or pantry.
 (If you have any clever storage ideas for them, I'd love to hear them!)

 Cake Pan: 9x13: Gotham Steel Ti-Cerama Nonstick Pan.
-I don't like nonstick pans for cooking, but for baking, this is an excellent choice.
+Though nonstick isn't the best choice for cooking, it can work for baking.
 It's also durable enough to double as a roasting pan.

 Ceramic nonstick cookware has a negligible shelf life under the demands of frying.
 But for baking, it's a good choice, and should last quite awhile.

 A pepper mill may seem like an odd item to group with high-end cookware and knives.
 But it's an item you'll use a lot, and buying a good one accomplishes two important purposes: 1) It will last for years, and 2) It is a pleasure (not a pain) to use.

 PepperMate Salt and Pepper Mill.
 It's adjustable.
 It has a "cover" to catch the ground pepper if you're grinding a specific amount.
 It has a nice turning action, with a ceramic grinder and a lifetime warranty.
 And (maybe best of all), its flat shape, which takes up less room in the cupboard than round mills.